cultpenguin/integrate/doc/install.rst

 Python integrate module
 =======================

-Once a stable version is released, the module will be available on PyPI (), and it should be installed using
+Once a stable version is released, the module will be available on PyPI (https://test.pypi.org/project/integrate/), and it should be installed using
 ::

-        pip install integrate_module
+        # pip install integrate_module
+        pip install -i https://test.pypi.org/simple/ integrate

 Until then, the module can be installed from the source code.
 The following steps will install the module, optionally in a virtual environment called 'integrate'